 Rakia Clark is an executive editor at Mariner Books, an imprint of HarperCollins Publishers.
-She acquires fiction and nonfiction.
-Her fiction tastes lean toward gorgeously written, plot-driven page-turners that straddle the commercial-literary line.
+She acquires serious, literary and narrative nonfiction; and gorgeously written, plot-driven novels and short story collections.
 Big emotions and topical subjects are a plus.
-Rakia's nonfiction tends to be serious, literary or narrative – sometimes all three – and covers contemporary culture, politics, the arts, sports, music, fashion, feminism, media, tech, race, gender, and class.
-That includes journalists and thought leaders writing about current events, public intellectuals and culture critics telling the world about itself, biographies of legendary figures, and some history, especially when there are obvious ties to the present day.
+Rakia often works with journalists and thought leaders writing about current events, public intellectuals and culture critics telling the world about itself, biographies of legendary figures, and some history, especially when there are obvious ties to the present day.
 In all cases, she looks for writers who have something to say.

 Before Beacon Press, Rakia held editorial positions at HarperCollins, Viking Penguin, and Kensington.
 She freelanced for six years, as well.

 Rakia is a proud graduate of Haverford College and the Columbia Publishing Course, where she was an AOL Time Warner Scholar.
 Follow her musings on Twitter @rakiathegreat.

 2021 - present